conorheffron/docs/docs/cloud/gcpm/architecture.md

 HDB data is partitioned by date in the standard kdb+tick.
 If multiple disks are attached to the box, then data can be segmented, and kdb+ makes use of parallel I/O operations.
 Segmented HDB requires a `par.txt` file that identifies the locations of the individual segments.

+The HDB segment locations can be on AWS S3 object storage by using the Kx Insights native object store functionality.
+In this pattern, the HDB can reside entirely on S3 storage or spread across EBS, EFS or S3 as required.
+There is a relatively high latency when using S3 cloud storage compared to local storage, such as EBS.
+The performance of kdb+ when working with S3 can be improved by taking advantage of the caching feature of the kdb+ native object store.
+The results of requests to S3 can be cached on a local high-performance disk thus increasing performance.
+The cache directory is continuously monitored and a size limit is maintained by deleting files according to a LRU (least recently used) algorithm.

+Caching coupled with enabling secondary threads can increase the performance of queries against a HDB on S3 storage.
+The larger the number of secondary threads, irrespective of CPU core count, the better the performance of kdb+ object storage.
+Conversely the performance of cached data appears to be better if the secondary-thread count matches the CPU core count.

+It is recommended to use compression on the HDB data residing on S3.
+This can reduce the cost of object storage and possible egress costs and also counteract the relatively high-latency and low bandwidth associated with S3 object storage.

 An HDB query is processed by multiple threads and map-reduce is applied if multiple partitions are involved in the query.

 Purpose: